chironjit-neoswap/solana-js/README.md

+## Note
+This version might have ongoing customisations for personal use

 # Metaplex JavaScript SDK

 This SDK helps developers get started with the on-chain tools provided by Metaplex.
 It focuses its API on common use-cases to provide a smooth developer experience whilst allowing third parties to extend its features via plugins.